Vvslaxman/azure-VM/README.md

 Priority->100
 Name->HTTP_port
 ```
+- Firstly, we have to change the appsettings.production.json [Backend] and appconfig.production [Frontend] to take the http://20.204.162.91:8080/ instead of localhost:8080 for upsi inside the VM created.
 - Initially i kept destination port as 80 and i was able to access the myinsider application with http://20.204.162.91:8081/ in my outside the VM environment computer.[8081 is the port where i deployed myinsider in VM IIS ]
 - But was unable to access the upsi application with http://20.204.162.91:8080/ in my outside the VM environment computer.
 [8080 is the port where i deployed upsi in VM IIS ]
   ```bash